MicrosoftDocs/edge-developer/microsoft-edge/accessibility/index.md

 <!-- ====================================================================== -->
 ## Accessibility in Microsoft Edge

 In Microsoft Edge, we introduced the [UI Automation API][WindowsWin32AutoEntryui] (UIA API).
-The change to UIA was a major investment in browser accessibility, and it lays the foundation for a more inclusive web experience for users who depend on assistive technology in Windows 10.
+The change to UIA was a major investment in browser accessibility, and it lays the foundation for a more inclusive web experience for users who depend on assistive technology in Windows 10 and later.
 Users also benefit from the evergreen nature of the Chromium engine.

 The [Microsoft UI Automation API][WindowsWin32AutoEntryui] is an accessibility framework that enables Windows applications to provide and consume programmatic information about user interfaces (UIs).
 It provides programmatic access to most UI elements on the desktop.
 It enables assistive technology products, such as screen readers, to provide information about the UI to end users and to manipulate the UI by means other than standard input.
 UI Automation also allows automated test scripts to interact with the UI.